ZHZisZZ/dllm-trainer/dllm/eval/README.md

 > [!IMPORTANT]
 > Before running evaluations, you **must** export the required environment variables to specify dataset and model paths.
+> These paths tell the evaluation framework where to locate model checkpoints and datasets, and where to cache evaluation results for lm-eval.

 ### Environment Variables